 The Ancient Egyptians went barefoot most of the time but wore sandals for special occasions or if their feet were likely to get hurt.

 The sandals worn by the poor were made of woven papyrus or palm while those worn by the rich were made of leather.

-The picture (left) shows the various styles of sandals worn.
+The picture shows the various styles of sandals worn.

-The Ancient Egyptians wore jewellery to show their wealth and also because they believed it made them more attractive to the Gods.
+The Ancient Egyptians wore jewelry to show their wealth and also because they believed it made them more attractive to the Gods.

 They wore rings, ear-rings, bracelets, decorated buttons, necklaces, neck collars and pendants.

-Only the very rich could afford jewellery made of gold and precious stones.
-Ordinary people made jewellery from coloured pottery beads.
+Only the very rich could afford jewelry made of gold and precious stones.
+Ordinary people made jewelry from coloured pottery beads.

 Egyptian men and women wore make up.